sensiolabs/StorybookBundle/README.md

 The rendered content of these blocks will be injected in the preview iframe, similarly to the [previewHead](https://storybook.js.org/docs/configure/story-rendering#adding-to-head) and [previewBody](https://storybook.js.org/docs/configure/story-rendering#adding-to-body) configurations.

-> Note:
-> \
-> The template doesn't strictly need to extend `@Storybook/preview.html.twig`, but the rendered content needs to be a valid HTML document, and this inheritance facilitates this requirement.

 ### AssetMapper integration

 To use Storybook with a project that uses the [AssetMapper component](https://symfony.com/doc/current/frontend/asset_mapper.html), you need to render your importmap in the preview template: